 The USAspending.gov website, which Treasury launched in April 2018 in accordance with the DATA Act, allows users to examine more than $4 trillion in federal spending and identify communities, businesses and non-profit entities that have received federal funding.
 The data are provided by more than 100 federal agencies and is compiled by Treasury on a quarterly basis.
 The site allows users to explore the data and download reports that are tailored to their specific interests.
 The site also includes the Data Lab, which provides use cases, data visualizations, and analyses of federal spending and trends.
 The data are searchable in a machine-readable format and open application programming interface.

-In June 2018, OMB issued guidance to improve data quality, M-18-16, Management of Reporting Data Integrity Risk, Appendix A to OMB Circular A-123.
-The guidance required agencies to develop and implement a data quality plan for fiscal years 2019 and requires a plan for fiscal years 2020 and 2021.
+Under OMB Memorandum M-18-16, Management of Reporting Data Integrity Risk, Appendix A to OMB Circular A-123, agencies were required to develop and implement a data quality plan for FYs 2019 through 2021.
 The guidance also requires agencies to consider in their assurance statements all internal controls (including controls over DATA Act reporting).
 In November 2019, GAO noted (in GAO-20-75) that agencies had made significant progress in improving DATA Act data quality.

 Sharing Quality Financial Management Services

-The federal financial management infrastructure (which includes grants) exists in a complex environment of legacy information technology, customized tools built to unique requirements, lack of harmonized standards, and business processes that do not fully leverage modern technology.
-The sharing of financial technology and services has been successful for smaller agencies but has not met expectations for larger agencies.
+The federal financial management infrastructure (which includes grants) exists in a complex environment of legacy systems, customized tools built to unique requirements, lack of harmonized standards, and business processes that no longer leverage modern technology.
+The sharing of financial technology and services has been successful for smaller agencies as well as a cabinet-level department, with much opportunity remaining to expand the use and effectiveness of these types of arrangements.
 Specifically, agencies that provide financial management services to other agencies have done so efficiently and effectively for agencies with more limited financial systems requirements.
-However, when the service providers have attempted to provide similar services to or share technology with agencies that have more complex requirements, the result has often been cost over-runs and the need for systems upgrades or customization.
-This is largely due to the greater number of and more complex systems requirements of the larger agencies.
-A cross-agency subgroup of the CFOC developed the core business framework for financial management that was used in the fall of 2017 to explore industry capabilities for smarter use of technology in federal financial management.
-This information has been used to develop and implement recommendations to improve financial management across the government.
-Results of ongoing efforts to support PMA CAP Goal #5, Sharing Quality Services, can be found at https://www.performance.gov/CAP/sharing-quality-services/.
+However, when the service providers have attempted to provide similar services and share technology with agencies that have more complex requirements, the result has often been cost over-runs and the need for systems upgrades or customization.
+To address this, cross-agency work groups are exploring industry capabilities for optimal use of technology in federal financial management and coordinating the implementation of best practices across the government.

 Financial Management Workforce

-The Administration is committed to redefining the role of the federal government by prioritizing activities that advance the federal government financial workforce.
-The workforce for the 21st Century must enable senior leaders and front-line managers to align staff skills with evolving mission needs.
+Federal agencies and OMB are committed to redefining the role of the federal government by prioritizing activities that advance the federal government financial workforce.
+The future workforce must enable senior leaders and front-line managers to align staff skills with evolving mission needs.
 This will require more nimble and agile management of the workforce, including reskilling and redeploying existing workers to keep pace with the current pace of change.

-Under the CFOC, a cross-agency “Shape the Workforce” work group has been established.
-The group was formed to align CFOC efforts with the human capital strategy in the PMA, which is focused on developing a workforce for the 21st century.
-The group is working to establish a systematic process for identifying and addressing gaps between the financial management workforce of today and the workforce needs of tomorrow.
+Under the CFOC, a cross-agency “Shape the Workforce” work group has been working to establish a systematic process for identifying and addressing gaps between the financial management workforce of today and the workforce needs of tomorrow.
 Through this process, CFO leadership will be able to identify the personnel required to meet organizational goals, conduct analyses to determine and close competency and skills gaps, develop strategies to address human capital needs, and assess the effectiveness of CFO office structures.
 In addition, the cross-agency work group is exploring options for consolidating recruitment efforts and streamlining the hiring process, leveraging technology to improve the financial management workforce, and developing new tools for retention and staff development.

 Since the passage of the CFO Act, the federal financial community has made significant progress in financial accounting and reporting.
-As shown in Table 10, for fiscal year 2019, 22 of the 24 CFO Act agencies obtained an unmodified opinion from the independent auditors on their financial statements.31 In addition, 41 auditor-identified material weaknesses were reported at the end of fiscal year 2019 compared to 40 for 2018.
-For 2019, 25 of these are associated with DOD, which completed its second full-scope financial statement audit.
-The other 16 material weaknesses are associated with non-DOD agencies, which represents an improvement from 20 reported in 2018.
-These results demonstrate that an increasing number of federal agencies have adopted and maintained disciplined financial reporting operations, implemented effective internal controls over financial reporting, and integrated transaction processing with accounting records.
-However, weaknesses in financial management practices continue to prevent the government as a whole from achieving an audit opinion.
+As shown in Table 11, for FY 2020, 22 of the 24 CFO Act agencies obtained an unmodified opinion from the independent auditors on their financial statements.29 In addition, 48 auditor-identified material weaknesses were reported at the end of FY 2020 compared to 41 for FY 2019.
+Twenty-six of these are associated with DOD.
+The other 22 material weaknesses are associated with non-DOD agencies, which represents an increase from 16 reported in 2019, primarily because of the increase in new material weaknesses at SBA associated with implementation of programs implemented under the CARES Act and related legislation.
+Although virtually all federal agencies have adopted and maintained disciplined financial reporting operations, implemented effective internal controls over financial reporting, and integrated transaction processing with accounting records, weaknesses in financial management practices still continue to prevent the government as a whole from achieving an audit opinion.